 Our Aging Fleet

 The urgency to recapitalize our fleet of cutters, boats, aircraft, and C4ISR systems continues.
 Many of our ships were commissioned in the 1960s and 1970s, and the loss of operational availability due to unanticipated repairs of cutters and aircraft has a direct impact on our ability to meet planned operational patrol hours.
 This challenge is most prominent with our High Endurance Cutters.
 While our front line forces and support personnel are working hard to keep these assets operational, it is beyond the time to replace this capability so we may decommission these costly assets as soon as possible.

-As the Coast Guard faces obsolenscence across its fleet of aging air and surface assets, C4ISR, and shore infrastructure, the Coast Guard must carfully manage resources to ensure funding is allocated toward its highest priority requirements.
-The Coast Guard has establisted a senior level governance body, known as the Executive Oversight Council, to provide guidance and direction to ensure acquisition resources target the Service's highest priority recapitalization needs and are leveraged to best achieve cost, schedule, and performance objectives.
+As the Coast Guard faces obsolescence across its fleet of aging air and surface assets, C4ISR, and shore infrastructure, the Coast Guard must carefully manage resources to ensure funding is allocated toward its highest priority requirements.
+The Coast Guard has established a senior level governance body, known as the Executive Oversight Council, to provide guidance and direction to ensure acquisition resources target the Service's highest priority recapitalization needs and are leveraged to best achieve cost, schedule, and performance objectives.

 Looking to the Future